A Box Plot is the visualization design we recommend if your goal is to display quartiles, mean, and outlier attributes in data.

 The IQR measures how key data points are spread out.
 Therefore, an outlier is 1.5 multiplied by the IQR value of your data.

-Keep reading to discover how to use the Box Plot Diagram to identify outliers.
+Keep reading to discover how to use the Box Plot outlier Diagram to identify outliers.
 You don’t want to miss this.

-Box and Whisker Plot show the distribution of key data points along a number line.
+An outlier plot shows the distribution of key data points along a number line.

 You can generate the chart by ordering a data set to find the median, upper and lower quartiles, and upper and lower extremes.